triton-inference-server/server/docs/model_repository.rst

         model.graphdef

-Any number of models may be specified and the inference server will attempt to load all models into CPU and GPU when the server starts.
+Any number of models may be specified and the inference server will attempt to load all models into the CPU and GPU when the server starts.
 The :ref:`Status API <section-api-status>` can be used to determine if any models failed to load successfully.
 The server's console log will also show the reason for any failures during startup.

-The name of the model directory (model_0 and model_1 in the above example) must match the name of the model specified in the required :ref:`model configuration file <section-model-configuration>`, config.pbtxt.
+The name of the model directory (model_0 and model_1 in the above example) must match the name of the model specified in the :ref:`model configuration file <section-model-configuration>`, config.pbtxt.
 The model name is used in the :ref:`client API
 <section-client-api>` and :ref:`server API